-Double VPN is a more advanced security feature offered by VPN providers, that routes data through two different VPN servers.
+Double VPN is a more advanced security feature typically offered by premium VPN providers, that routes data through two different VPN servers.
 Typically, only one VPN server is used to route data.
 Double VPN technology routes data through an extra server, making it essentially twice as secure.

 In most cases, each of these servers are located in separate countries.
 This has the unfortunate result of possibly increasing the connection latency and travel time significantly as well.
 However, it does make your point of origin even harder to trace.

 Double VPN works by having your data travel through one VPN server and then routed through another before heading to its final destination.

 When you use a double VPN, this is what happens to your data: